William A. Clark: Biography

-Clark was born in Connellsville, Pennsylvania, in 1839.
+Clark was born in Connellsville, Pennsylvania, in 1839 to John Clark and Mary Andrews, both of Scotch-Irish descent; his mother also claimed a strain of Huguenot ancestry.
 He moved with his family to Iowa in 1856 where he taught school and studied law at Iowa Wesleyan College.
 In 1862, he traveled west to become a miner.
-After working in quartz mines in Colorado, in 1863 Clark made his way to new gold fields to find his fortune in the Montana gold rush.
+After working in quartz mines in Colorado, Clark made his way to new gold fields in 1863 to find his fortune in the Montana gold rush.

 He settled in the capital of Montana Territory, Bannack, Montana, and began placer mining.
 Though his claim paid only moderately, Clark took on additional grunt work and invested his earnings in becoming a trader, driving mules back and forth between Salt Lake City and the boomtowns of Montana to transport eggs and other basic supplies.
-He undertook mail carrying contracts and ferried post from Walla Walla, Washington to Missoula, Montana for three years with his brothers.
+He undertook mail carrying contracts and ferried post from Walla Walla, Washington, to Missoula, Montana, for three years with his brothers.

-Clark would next expand into banking in Deer Lodge, Montana.
-His bank foreclosed on many properties during the mineral busts, and Clark became more and more invested into mining.
-Mr. Clark took his young family to New York City in the 1870s, and studied mining and mineralogy at Columbia University in New York City.
-He travelled extensively in all areas between coasts of the United States and Hawaii as well as yearly or twice yearly trips to Europe.
-He made a fortune with copper mining, smelters, electric power companies, newspapers, railroads (trolley lines around Butte and the San Pedro, Los Angeles and Salt Lake Railroad from Salt Lake City to San Pedro and Los Angeles, California), and many other businesses, becoming known as one of four "Copper Kings" of Butte, Montana, along with Marcus Daly, Andrew Murray, and F. Augustus Heinze.
+Clark moved to and expanded into banking in Deer Lodge, Montana.
+His bank foreclosed on many properties during the mineral busts, and he became more and more invested into mining.
+He continued to expand his mercantile businesses during this time as well.

-The November 1903 Congressional Directory notes that Clark "was a major of a battalion that pursued Chief Joseph and his band in the Nez Perces invasion of 1877."
+Clark took his young family to New York City in the 1870s, and studied mining and mineralogy at what is now Columbia University.
+He travelled extensively in all areas between coasts of the United States and Hawaii, and made trips to Europe once or twice a year.
+He made a fortune with copper mining, smelters, electric power companies, newspapers, railroads (trolley and rail lines around Butte and other parts of Montana and the San Pedro, Los Angeles and Salt Lake Railroad from Salt Lake City to San Pedro and Los Angeles, California), banking, land development, commercial sales, agriculture and timber enterprises, and railroads.
+He became known as one of three major "Copper Kings" of Butte, Montana, along with Marcus Daly and F. Augustus Heinze.

-He died on March 2, 1925, and is interred in Woodlawn Cemetery in the Bronx, New York City.
+The November 1903 Congressional Directory inaccurately claimed that Clark "was a major of a battalion that pursued Chief Joseph and his band in the Nez Perces invasion of 1877."
+In reality, Clark had led a medical relief mission after the battle.